Iswanna/StegHub-Cloud-Engineering/web-stack-implementation-LAMP-stack-in-AWS/lamp-stack-documentation.md

 ```
 ![URL public IP](./images/index-html-website.png)

-This file can be left in place as a temporary landing page for the application until an index.php file is set up to replace it.
-Once this is done, the index.html file should be renamed or removed from the document root as it will take precedence over index.php file by default.
+This file can serve as a temporary landing page for the application until an index.php file is set up to replace it.
+Once this is done, the index.html file should be renamed or removed from the document root, as it will take precedence over the index.php file by default.

 ## Step 5 - Enable PHP on the website

-With the default DirectoryIndex setting on Apache, index.html file will always take precedence over index.php file.
-This is useful for setting up maintenance page in PHP applications, by creating a temporary index.html file containing an informative message for visitors.
+With the default DirectoryIndex setting on Apache, the index.html file will always take precedence over the index.php file.
+This is useful for setting up a maintenance page in PHP applications by creating a temporary index.html file containing an informative message for visitors.
 The index.html then becomes the landing page for the application.
-Once maintenance is over, the index.html is renamed or removed from the document root bringing back the regular application page.
-If the behaviour needs to be changed, /etc/apache2/mods-enabled/dir.conf file should be edited and the order in which the index.php file is listed within the DirectoryIndex directive should be changed.
+Once maintenance is over, the index.html is renamed or removed from the document root, bringing back the regular application page.
+If the behavior needs to be changed, the /etc/apache2/mods-enabled/dir.conf file should be edited, and the order in which the index.php file is listed within the DirectoryIndex directive should be changed.

 __1.__ __Open the dir.conf file with vim to change the behaviour__
 ```